RobJacobson/ws-dottie/docs/apis/wsf-fares.md

 | **Refetch Interval** | 7 days | Automatically refetch data every 7 days |
 | **GC Time** | 14 days | Keep unused data in cache for 14 days |
 | **Retry** | 3 attempts | Retry failed requests up to 3 times |

+## Update Frequency

+Refer to Data Update Frequency near the top of this page for freshness guidance (weekly for fare tables and terminals; minute‑level only for cache timestamps).

 ## Common Patterns